-Panel Size Guidelines for Typical Cases Guidelines for Case Type Guideline Acceptable Deviations (with approval of presiding judge) Exempted Cases Death penalty cases No greater Plus 3 for each additional defendant; or than 50 Plus 3 for lengthy trials; or Plus 3 for high profile trials; or S Plus 3 for extraordinary circumstances. it Other 12 person No greater Plus 3 for each additional defendant/party; or Pa juries (criminal or than 40 Plus 3 for lengthy trials; or q civil) and life Plus 3 for high profile trials; or an felonies Plus 3 for extraordinary circumstances. e So Sexual battery No greater Plus 3 for each additional defendant; or Jury Panel Size to be Established by the Presiding Judge and Parties (Prompt notification to jury managers will be required.) cases w/ child than 30 Plus 3 for lengthy trials; or J Plus 3 for high profile trials; or B nb Plus 3 for extraordinary circumstances. din Sexual battery No greater Plus 3 for each additional defendant; or e to be Established by the Presiding Juc (Prompt notification to jury managers will be required.) cases no child than 25 Plus 3 for lengthy trials; or vii Wi Plus 3 for high profile trials; or Plus 3 for extraordinary circumstances. the lage Other circuit No greater Plus 2 for each additional defendant; or √ nar criminal cases than 22 Plus 2 for lengthy trials; or Plus 2 for high profile trials; or ji ji Plus 2 for extraordinary circumstances. sh Other circuit civil No greater Plus 2 for each additional party; or ilc cases than 22 Plus 2 for lengthy trials; or cat Plus 2 for high profile trials; or ES Plus 2 for extraordinary circumstances. e Domestic violence No greater Plus 2 for each additional party; or d d cases than 16 Plus 2 for lengthy trials; or i to Plus 2 for high profile trials; or (F Plus 2 for extraordinary circumstances.
-S: Driving under the No greater Plus 2 for each additional defendant; or G influence cases than 16 Plus 2 for lengthy trials; or Ŭ ŭ Plus 2 for high profile trials; or Pa Plus 2 for extraordinary circumstances. - 2 Other county cases No greater Plus 2 for each additional defendant/party; or In than 14 Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.
+Panel Size Guidelines for Typical Cases Guidelines for Case Type Guideline Acceptable Deviations (with approval of presiding judge) Exempted Cases Death penalty cases No greater than 50 Plus 3 for each additional defendant; or Plus 3 for lengthy trials; or Plus 3 for high profile trials; or Plus 3 for extraordinary circumstances. rties Other 12 person juries (criminal or civil) and life felonies No greater than 40 Plus 3 for each additional defendant/party; or Plus 3 for lengthy trials; or Plus 3 for high profile trials; or Plus 3 for extraordinary circumstances.
+Jury Panel Size to be Established by the Presiding Judge and Parties (Prompt notification to jury managers will be required.)
+Sexual battery cases w/ child No greater than 30 Plus 3 for each additional defendant; or Plus 3 for lengthy trials; or Plus 3 for high profile trials; or Plus 3 for extraordinary circumstances.
+Sexual battery cases no child No greater than 25 Plus 3 for each additional defendant; or Plus 3 for lengthy trials; or Plus 3 for high profile trials: or Plus 3 for extraordinary circumstances.
+Other circuit criminal cases No greater than 22 Plus 2 for each additional defendant; or Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.
+Other circuit civil cases No greater than 22 Plus 2 for each additional party; or Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.
+Domestic violence cases No greater than 16 Plus 2 for each additional party; or Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.
+Driving under the influence cases No greater than 16 Plus 2 for each additional defendant; or Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.
+Other county cases No greater than 14 Plus 2 for each additional defendant/party; or Plus 2 for lengthy trials; or Plus 2 for high profile trials; or Plus 2 for extraordinary circumstances.